mrtineide/mrtineide/README.md

 You can reach me @mrtineide on most platforms 😀

+I also have a webpage you can check out, [mrtineide.no](https://mrtineide.no) 👨‍💻

 <!--
 **mrtineide/mrtineide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.